Recovering the geometry of a flat spacetime from background radiation: Globally hyperbolic Minkowski space-times

 which is a deformation cocycle for $\rho$.
 Moreover, there is an orthogonal decomposition $o(n+1,1)=o(n,1)\oplus \R^{n,1}$, and we can decompose $\rho_1$ along this direct sum.
 The component in $o(n,1)$ is a deformation cocycle for $\rho_0$, so it vanishes by the infinitesimal rigidity of $\rho_0$, and thus $\rho_1$ determines a $\R^{n,1}$-valued cocycle.

-This cocycle then determines a GHMCF spacetime, with holonomy representation $(\rho_0,\rho_1)$ considered as a homomorphism from $\Gamma$ to $\Iso(\R^{n,1})= SO_0(n,1)\ltimes \R^{n,1}$.
-Moreover, the holonomy representations of all GHMCF spacetimes can be obtained in this way, see \cite{mess, bonsante}.
+This cocycle then determines a MGHFC spacetime, with holonomy representation $(\rho_0,\rho_1)$ considered as a homomorphism from $\Gamma$ to $\Iso(\R^{n,1})= SO_0(n,1)\ltimes \R^{n,1}$.
+Moreover, the holonomy representations of all MGHFC spacetimes can be obtained in this way, see \cite{mess, bonsante}.

-\begin{prop} The GHMCF spacetimes for which the linear part of the holonomy is equal to $\rho_0$ are in one-to-one correspondence with the deformations of $\rho$. \end{prop}
+\begin{prop} The MGHFC spacetimes for which the linear part of the holonomy is equal to $\rho_0$ are in one-to-one correspondence with the deformations of $\rho$. \end{prop}

 There is another geometrical interpretation of the deformation cocycle $\rho$, namely as a first-order deformation of the flat conformal structure on $M$ underlying its hyperbolic metric.
 Indeed, in the situation described above, where $M$ is considered as a totally geodesic submanifold of $N$, the conformal structure at infinity of $N$ remains conformally flat under a deformation.
 Conversely, any first-order deformation of the conformally flat structure on $M$ determines a deformation of its developing map in $S^n$ and, by taking the convex hull of the complement of its image, one obtains a first-order deformation of $N$.